-Whenever anyone calls us, if asbestos is something they haven’t had to deal with before, there’s a tendency to panic.
+Whenever anyone calls us here at Asbestos Limited, if asbestos is something they haven’t had to deal with before, there’s a tendency to panic.
 They risk throwing money at the problem before fully understanding why.

 Beware the standard cover phrase ‘…may contain asbestos’

 Most of the calls we receive are from people purchasing a property and the valuation survey has included the standard blanket cover phrase of: “This property was built before 2000 and may contain asbestos”.
 During our call, there will be a mention of Artex and perhaps an asbestos garage roof but that will be it - these seem to be the only areas that the valuers are aware of.